redonbrovina/LAB-1/README.md

-3\.
-To run the application:
+To start up the actual application you use: